edvardschmidt33/investor-discount-analysis/README.md

 mining (FP-growth), and train classification models (buy/wait) to evaluate whether large discounts or premiums can help investors systematically outperform the broader Swedish equity market.

+For pre-pressesing results see figs folder.
+For model results of the first approach see model.ipynb, and results for the second approach pd_model.ipynb.